ReInHerit/digital-hub/content/bestpractices/2024-02-09-reshaping-the-city-through-tourism-development-project-of-salt-lakes-in-tuzla-bosnia-and-herzegovina.md

   Archaeological Park has been established, and various cultural events such as Kaleidoscope Festival have been organized.
-These developments have contributed not only to the attractiveness of Tuzla as a destination for tourists but also to the quality of life for us citizens who live here."
+These developments have contributed not only to the attractiveness of Tuzla as a destination for tourists but also to the quality of life for us citizens who live here.
-challengesbestpractice: '"In the early stages of this project, the major challenge was to get the public support as most people did not believe that it was feasible to realize such a project in Tuzla, which back in early 2000’s seemed impossible.
+challengesbestpractice: In the early stages of this project, the major challenge was to get the public support as most people did not believe that it was feasible to realize such a project in Tuzla, which back in early 2000’s seemed impossible.
 The City Administration gathered renown experts, engineers and technologists to prepare and design the project and also to ensure that the public understood the effects it will have on the entire city, without any risks.
 Later in the implementation of the project, the challenges were related to the technological aspects of the entire system at the lakes, which was also successfully ensured because special attention and care are taken in the